 Olivia Trabysh | Development & Communications Coordinator

 Olivia’s exposure to women’s human rights began with her own dichotomous heritage.
-She hails from both a Canadian metropolis with extensive Eastern European roots and a small, poor, isolated city with the largest per capita refugee population in Texas.
-As the product of such experiences and as a daughter of an American mother and adoptive Ukrainian Canadian father, Olivia has been consumed with deconstructing layers of privilege and creating space for diverse voices for much of her life.
+She hails from both a Canadian metropolis with Eastern European roots and a small, isolated city in Northern Texas with the largest per capita refugee population in the state.
+As the product of such experiences and as a daughter of an American mother and adoptive Ukrainian Canadian father, Olivia has been consumed with deconstructing layers of privilege and holding space for diverse voices for much of her life.
 Olivia comes to the Urgent Action Fund from the Amarillo Area Foundation, a community foundation focused on improving quality of life in the 26 northernmost counties of the Panhandle of Texas.
-She also served the Amarillo community as a Court Appointed Special Advocate for children in the foster care system, sexual assault advocate, ESL instructor, and member of various committees and boards dedicated to celebrating and protecting LGBTQ youth, women’s reproductive rights, and members of marginalized communities.
+She also served the Amarillo community as a Court Appointed Special Advocate for children in the foster care system, sexual assault advocate for Northwest Texas Hospital, and member of various committees and boards dedicated to celebrating and protecting LGBTQ youth, women’s reproductive rights, and members of marginalized communities.